 As a priestess I am committed to serving the re-emergence of the Divine Feminine in whichever way I feel called.
 I love to work ceremonially creating sacred space where people can experience the loving and transformative energies of the Goddess.
 My unique service is to ceremonially invoke the energies of the Goddess through song and sound.
 To invoke comes from the Latin invocare meaning to call in; I call to her through song, opening to her presence and allowing her to inspire my voice so that people can receive a transmission of Her energy through sound.

 Having trained in the Avalonian tradition, I work in particular with The Lady of Avalon, who is a Goddess associated with healing, transformation and rebirth.
-For the last two years I have been one of nine priestesses who make up the ceremony group for the yearly Glastonbury Goddess Conference, co-creating and holding the main rituals throughout the week.

 Opening to the Song Of The Heart

 This is a journey of surrendering and allowing the heart to speak through song and sound.
 Allowing the heart to sing can be a profoundly healing process, for the song of the heart is a deep soul medicine, opening and healing old wounds that prevent us from giving and receiving love.

 I worked for over ten years in London as a healer and intuitive guide, bringing through information and inspiration from the spirit world to help people clear energetic patterns and blockages in the physical and emotional body.
 As an experienced singer and musician I also work with sound, using voice and instruments as powerful tools in the healing process.
 Having trained in a number of different healing modalities, I now work directly with spirit through the heart centre, always allowing the guides and unseen helpers to direct the healing process.
 Each session is uniquely tailored to the needs of the individual and strongly grounded in the presence of the Goddess.